Théodore Monod: Private life and activism

-Monod, the son of Wilfred Monod, attended the Lycée Pierre Corneille in Rouen.
-His father was a pastor of l'Oratoire du Louvre, which Theodore also attended.
-He subsequently became the founding president of the Francophone Unitarian Association (1986-1990), the first openly Unitarian religious organization established in France and later sponsored a spin-off of the AUF known as the Fraternal Assembly of Christian Unitarians.
+He subsequently became the founding president of the Francophone Unitarian Association (1986-1990), the first openly Unitarian religious organization established in France.
+The association merged with the Fraternal Assembly of Christian Unitarians in 1996.

 Monod was also politically active, taking part in pacifist and antinuclear protests until only some months before his death.
 He wrote several articles and books that adumbrated the emerging environmentalist movement.
 He described himself as a Christian anarchist.

-In 1970, he led an International Committee for the Defence of Ernest Ouandié during his trial.
-The Cameroonian revolutionary executed on the orders of the regime.
+In 1970, he led an International Committee for the Defence of Ernest Ouandié during his trial; the Cameroonian revolutionary was executed on the orders of the regime.

 Monod was the great-grandson of Frédéric Monod.
 He shared a common ancestor with biologist Jacques Monod, the musician Jacques-Louis Monod, the politician Jérôme Monod and director Jean-Luc Godard.

 Monod was a strict vegetarian who advocated for animal rights.
 He never touched alcohol, meat or tobacco.
 He once walked 600 miles in the Sahara to prove that he had sufficient stamina without eating meat.